Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 Make sure you have Git installed as it will be needed to update Wan2GP, if not download the Git Standalone Installer and click on Git for Windows/x64 Setup. 👉 [Git Standalone Installer Download](https://git-scm.com/downloads/win) 👈 To install Git, double click Git.exe and just keep clicking next until it's installed, you don't need to change anything.

+---

 These instructions below won't work for this version of Wan2GP, because this version uses python_embedded and not Conda or a venv.
+But you can try them if you want to do a manual install.

 For detailed installation instructions for different GPU generations:
 - **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for GTX 10XX to RTX 50XX